 Level II - Inputs include quoted market prices for similar assets or liabilities and observable inputs such as interest rates, currency exchange rates, commodity rates and yield curves.
-The Foundation's financial statements do not include any Level II investments at June 30, 2022 and 2021.
+The Foundation's financial statements do not include any Level II investments at June 30, 2023 and 2022.

 Level III - Inputs are unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from techniques in which one or more significant value drivers are observable.
-The Foundation's financial statements do not include any Level III investments at June 30, 2022 and 2021.
+The Foundation's financial statements do not include any Level III investments at June 30, 2023 and 2022.

-The carrying amounts of other financial instruments including receivables, accounts payable, and accrued expenses approximated fair value as of June 30, 2022 and 2021 because of the relatively short maturity of these instruments.
+The carrying amounts of other financial instruments including receivables, accounts payable, and accrued expenses approximated fair value as of June 30, 2023 and 2022 because of the relatively short maturity of these instruments.

 - K. Cash and Cash Equivalents Cash and cash equivalents include all cash balances and highly liquid investments with an initial maturity of three months or less.
 In addition, the Foundation may at times have deposits at individual financial institutions in excess of the Federal Deposit Insurance Corporation (FDIC) insured limits. - L. Advertising and Marketing The Foundation expenses advertising and marketing costs as they are incurred.
-There were no significant advertising and marketing costs incurred for the years ended June 30, 2022 and 2021. - M. Functional Expense Allocation The costs of providing the various programs and activities have been summarized on a functional basis in the statement of activities and changes in net assets.
+There were no significant advertising and marketing costs incurred for the years ended June 30, 2023 and 2022. - M. Functional Expense Allocation The costs of providing the various programs and activities have been summarized on a functional basis in the statement of activities and changes in net assets.
 Accordingly, certain costs have been allocated among the programs or supporting functions.
-Such allocations are determined by management on an equitable basis, and are based on management's estimate of usage of expenses or estimates of time and effort. - N. Reclassifications Certain reclassifications have been made to the 2021 presentation to conform to the format used in 2022.
-Total net assets and changes in net assets are unchanged due to these reclassifications. - O. Date of Management's Review and Subsequent Event Management has evaluated subsequent events through October 7, 2022, the date the financial statements were available to be issued.
+Such allocations are determined by management on an equitable basis, and are based on management's estimate of usage of expenses or estimates of time and effort. - N. Leases The Foundation determines if any arrangement is a lease at the inception of a contract.
+For leases where the Foundation is the lessee, it recognizes lease assets and related lease liabilities at the lease commencement date based on the present value of lease payments over the lease term.
+A lease asset and lease liability are not recorded for leases below a capitalization threshold set by Management or with an initial term of 12 months or less, and the lease expense related to these leases is recognized as incurred over the lease term. - O. Reclassifications Certain reclassifications have been made to the 2022 presentation to conform to the format used in 2023.
+Total net assets and changes in net assets are unchanged due to these reclassifications. - P. Date of Management's Review and Subsequent Event Management has evaluated subsequent events through October 4, 2023, the date the financial statements were available to be issued.